How To Change your Steam Account Name

-Going through the entire list takes a while but you would be surprised at some of the settings.
-That is especially true if your Steam account is as old as mine is!
+Going through the entire list takes a while, but you would be surprised at some of the settings.
+This is especially true if your Steam account is as old as mine is!

 Keeping your Steam account safe

-Considering how important our Steam accounts are to us, it pays to keep it safe.
-Nothing is 100% secure but if you take a couple of practical steps you should be able to avoid the more prevalent issues that are around.
+Considering how important our Steam accounts are to us, it pays to keep them safe.
+Nothing is 100% secure, but if you take a couple of practical steps, you should be able to avoid the more prevalent issues that are around.

 Make sure you’ve enabled Steam Guard two-factor authentication.
 This will send a code to your email or phone any time someone tries to log in from an unauthorized computer or tries to make changes to your account.

 Use a strong password on your Steam account.
 Using a passphrase rather than a single word is more effective as long as you can remember it.
 Only allow Steam to remember your login details if you’re the only one with access to your computer and obviously never share it.